sachinrawat2207/quTARANG_dep/docs/source/usage.rst

 Packages Required
 -----------------
-One can run quTARANG in a single cpu as well as single gpu.
+One can run quTARANG on a single CPU as well as a single GPU.

 You need the following libraries to run quTARANG:

-pathlib, h5py, numpy (to run code on GPU), cupy (to run code on GPU).
+pathlib, h5py, numpy (to run code on CPU), cupy (to run code on GPU).

 You can install the above package by using the following commands: